 2022 Update: I can’t remember exactly when I first met Jon.
 I do remember we clicked, and that I began teaching here at The Sourdough School using Priors flour.
 This is the feature on Jon and the mill and a few years later I recorded some video content.
 It is still joy to take my students to the mill and share these deep connections with my students, and asking my students to connect to the farmer and Miller is one of the very first tasks that I set them to do on the Bake for Health Certificate.

 This feature was first published in January 2013

-I popped over to meet Miller John Cook last week.
-I’ve been milling local organic wheat and Jon at Fosters mill, in Swaffham Prior has kindly given me some Rye and local grain to try.
+I wanted to use local organic wheat on my courses and Jon at Fosters mill, in Swaffham Prior kindly gave me some rye and flour milled with local grain to use.
 Cambridgeshire is just over the border and Jon’s flour is the flour that I give to my students, to take home and bake with.

-You can buy the grain or flour directly from Fosters Mill or from my favourite specialist bread making equipment supplier, Bakerybits.
+You can buy the grain or flour directly from Fosters Mill.